-For the period of paid sick leave, maternity and parental leave, the entitlement to per diem, maternity and paternity allowance under the Sickness Insurance Act shall be assigned to the employer insofar as the said per diem allowance does not exceed the salary paid to the employee for the same period.
+For the period of paid sick leave, pregnancy and parental leave, the entitlement to per diem, pregnancy and parental allowance under the Health Insurance Act shall be assigned to the employer insofar as the aforementioned per diem allowance does not exceed the salary paid to the employee for the same period.

-The right of staff who are not entitled to annual holiday to a per diem allowance under the Sickness Insurance Act shall not be assigned to the employer for the period known as calculated annual holiday beginning on 16 June.
+The right of staff, who are not entitled to annual holiday, to a sickness benefit under the Health Insurance Act shall not be assigned to the employer for the period known as calculated annual holiday beginning on 16 June.

-At other times, when teaching work at training schools has been discontinued due to holidays, the per diem allowance or the foregoing compensation shall be paid to the employer if the employee was entitled to a per diem allowance or other compensation but did not apply for leave owing to incapacity to work.
+At other times, when teaching work at training schools has been discontinued due to holidays, the sickness benefit or the foregoing compensation shall be paid to the employer if the employee was entitled to a sickness benefit or other compensation but did not apply for leave owing to incapacity to work.

-If no per diem allowance referred to in the Sickness Insurance Act is paid for reasons due to the individual employee, or if the sum paid is less than the employee's statutory entitlement pursuant to sections 16 and 17 of the said Act, then the employer shall be entitled to deduct from the sick leave salary any per diem allowance or portion thereof under the said Act that was not paid in whole or in part due to the employee's conduct.
+If no per diem allowance referred to in the Health Insurance Act is paid for reasons attributable to the employee, or if the sum paid is less than the employee's entitlement by virtue of the Health Insurance Act, then the employer shall be entitled to deduct from the sick leave salary any part of the per diem allowance under the Health Insurance Act that was not paid in full or in part due to the employee's conduct.